diazhernawan/kwf-homelab/Frigate-LXC.md

-   	Deploy Frigate using docker-compose in Portainer stacks
+   	Deploy Frigate using docker-compose in Portainer stacks:

 		version: "3.9"
 		services: